 His status is in great part thanks to his out-of-the-ring deeds.

-Being deemed the greatest should solely be about his boxing abilities.
+Being deemed the greatest should solely be about Ali’s boxing abilities.
 However, people confuse those with his out-of-the-ring deeds.
 Ali changed the world.
 He was a freedom fighter who fought against racism.
 He also had unparalleled charisma and charm.
 He was a master of self-promotion and smart enough to know how to use the media for his purposes.
 This made him loved by fans and the media for his brave and picturesque figure.

 Ali`s figure was huge but controversial.

-Given the above, it’s worth noting that Ali’s out-of-the-ring persona was far from impeccable.
+Despite his contributions to racial equality, it’s worth noting that Ali’s out-of-the-ring persona was far from impeccable.
 He had a tendency to swim against the current a bit too far.
 Some of his quotes and remarks were on the verge of racism; one such example is “my enemy is the white people, not the Vietcong.”

 He was the greatest: